automenta/senars2b/USER_GUIDE.md

 - Maximum length: 10,000 characters
 - Must be a string

-### Best Practices
+### Best Practices for Non-Axiomatic Logic Processing

-1. **Formulate clear inputs** - The system works best with specific, well-formulated statements and questions
-2. **Use domain-specific language** - When possible, use terminology relevant to the domain you're working in
+1. **Express Uncertainty Explicitly** - Include phrases like "likely", "possibly", "with high probability" to help the system understand uncertainty levels
+2. **Use Conditional Language** - Frame requests with "if-then" constructs to express conditional relationships
+3. **Specify Confidence Requirements** - Indicate when you need high-confidence answers vs. exploratory responses
-3. **Break down complex requests** - For very complex tasks, consider breaking them down into simpler sub-tasks
+4. **Break Down Complex Requests** - For very complex tasks, consider breaking them down into simpler sub-tasks with explicit uncertainty handling
-4. **Monitor system status** - Use the status and stats commands to monitor system performance
+5. **Monitor System Status** - Use the status and stats commands to monitor system performance and uncertainty processing
-5. **Be specific and clear** - Use clear, unambiguous language
+6. **Be Specific and Clear** - Use clear, unambiguous language while acknowledging inherent uncertainties
-6. **Check input length** - Ensure inputs are between 3-10,000 characters
+7. **Check Input Length** - Ensure inputs are between 3-10,000 characters

-## Understanding Output
+## Understanding Non-Axiomatic Logic Output

-The system categorizes output into three types:
+The system categorizes output through its non-axiomatic framework:

-1. **Beliefs** - Factual information the system has learned or inferred
+1. **Beliefs** - Factual information the system has learned or inferred with associated truth values (frequency and confidence)
-2. **Goals** - Tasks or objectives the system needs to accomplish
+2. **Goals** - Tasks or objectives the system needs to accomplish with associated attention values (priority and durability)
-3. **Queries** - Questions that require answers or exploration
+3. **Queries** - Questions that require answers or exploration with associated interest values

-Each cognitive item includes metadata about its truth value and attention value, which help determine its reliability and importance.
+Each cognitive item includes metadata about its truth value and attention value, which help determine its reliability and importance in the non-axiomatic framework.

+## Metaprogramming and Self-Modification

+The unified interface enables direct interaction with the system's self-representational capabilities:

+1. **Component Introspection** - Examine internal state of cognitive modules
+2. **Parameter Adjustment** - Modify system parameters that affect reasoning
+3. **Schema Evolution** - Add or modify cognitive patterns that guide reasoning
+4. **Reflection Control** - Configure how the system monitors and adapts itself

+Through the metaprogramming interface in both CLI and Web UI, users can directly modify system behavior and observe how the system adapts its reasoning processes.

 ## Troubleshooting